-Their estimated costs need to be indicated in the project budget (Annex 2), but will not be reimbursed and will not be taken into account for the calculation of the grant amount.
+The estimated costs of these beneficiaries need to be indicated in the project budget (Annex 2), but will not be reimbursed and will not be taken into account for the calculation of the grant amount.

-Please note: If such beneficiaries become eligible for funding during the action, they may in principle request funding as from their eligibility (via an Amendment).
-As this does not increase the maximum grant amount, the other beneficiaries need to reshuffle the estimated budget in order to free funding for them.
+Please note: If such beneficiaries become eligible for funding during the action, they may in principle request funding as from their eligibility (an amendment is necessary).
+As this does not increase the maximum grant amount, the other beneficiaries need to reshuffle the project budget in order to free part of the project budget for them.

 More detailed information can be found ...